 RSA Hastings president David Holmes believed it was the first time such an outdoor art work had been developed to honour fallen soldiers.

-“It is a beautiful way to honour those soldiers who died in battle and helped shape the wonderful country we live in today.
-It is a very fitting monument for our children and grandchildren, to help us preserve their memories and honour them.”
+“It was a beautiful way to honour those soldiers who died in battle and helped shape the wonderful country we live in today, and a fitting monument for our children and grandchildren, to help us preserve their memories and honour them.”

 Disclaimers and Copyright